lmolkova/correlation/hierarchical_request_id.md

 #### Incoming Request
 When Request-Id is provided by upstream service, there is no guarantee that it is unique within the entire system.

-Implementation SHOULD make it unique by adding small suffix to incoming Request-Id to represent internal activity and use it for outgoing requests, see [Formatting Hierarchical Request Id](#incoming-request).
+Implementation SHOULD make it unique by adding small suffix to incoming Request-Id to represent internal activity and use it for outgoing requests.
 If implementation does not trust incoming Request-Id in the least, suffix may be as long as [Root Request Id](http_protocol_proposal_v1.md#root-request-id-generation).
 We recommend appending random string of 8 characters length (e.g. 32-bit hex-encoded random integer).